Moniaar/alx-system_engineering-devops/0x19-postmortem/README.md

 *The Lucra Cypersecurity Team*
 ---
 *As was mentioned in the news yesterday, the famous fintech application that is used by more than 3 million african people was down for more than 10 hours.
-Today we hope to provide you with an incident report that details the nature of the outage and our response*
+Today we hope to provide you with an incident report that details the nature of the outage and our response to it.*

 The following report is to breakdown what actually happend on the server side on March 29 of 2024.
 We would like to apologize for the fear and the bad experince that everyone have been through since it was announced that the server got down by outer source, as we know most users and workers in the company are effected.